phpearth/docs/php/intro/start.md

 # Getting started

-In this course you will learn how to properly write PHP applications and you will become more confident in your PHP development skills.

 ## What is PHP?

 PHP is a widely used, general purpose, open source scripting language for writing